Climate of Karachi: September

-The first two weeks of September can have some good rains.
-After the first two weeks, the monsoon completely withdraws from the city, and the sky remains sunny and dry.
+The first three weeks of September can have some good rains.
+After the first three weeks, the monsoon completely withdraws from the city, and the sky remains sunny and dry.
 There is a slight decrease in humidity, which hovers between 70 and 80%, and an increase in temperatures.
 Rain in this month is inconsistent.
 During the monsoon of 2005 no rain occurred in the city raising the fears of drought but from 9 September till 11 September heavy rainfall lashed the city about 80 mm rainfall was recorded.
 From 12 September evening till 13 September afternoon, 2011 a total of 140 mm occurred in the city that caused urban flooding in almost all parts of the city.
 The highest rainfall for September was 315.7 mm in 1959.
 The highest temperature was 42.2 C on 30 September 1951 and the lowest temperature recorded was 18.2 C on 23 September 1994.